text-machine-lab/uml_nlp_class_2018/hw1/README.md

 or on the right sides of the target token.
 For example, consider the following dataset, consisted of the following
 tokens: `['anarchism', 'originated', 'as', 'a', 'term', 'of', 'abuse', 'first', 'used', 'against']`.
-With the skip-window 2, the minimum index of the target word is 2 (the third token), since we need to be able to index the context words in the left.
+With the skip window equals 2, the minimum index of the target word is 2 (the third token), since we need to be able to index the context words in the left.
 The same applies to the maximum index.
-Thus, this method should correctly calculates the length of the dataset based on the skip window size.
+Thus, this method should correctly calculate the length of the dataset based on the skip window size.

 The `__getitem__` method should accept an index of the target word